 Courtesy of the artist

-Q-Tip's latest album is
+Q-Tip's latest album is The Renaissance.

 As leader of the 1990s hip-hop group A Tribe Called Quest, Q-Tip rose to fame on the strength of their jazz-influenced production and his smooth, unruffled rapping.
 When he went solo with 1999's Amplified, he seemed poised for pop stardom with his unique blend of bohemian charm and fashion-friendly sex appeal.
 But problems plagued his 2002 follow-up, and the rapper once nicknamed "Mr. Incognito" disappeared from the music scene.
 He has now resurfaced with an entirely new CD, The Renaissance.
 The wait has been worth it.

 Throughout his 20-year career, Q-Tip has never been the most ferocious or gritty MC.
 But what he and A Tribe Called Quest excelled in — unerringly — was a song craft imbued with the emotional sophistication of a be-bop ballad even when blasting out of car trunks.

 The better moments on Q-Tip's new album, The Renaissance, recall that particular magic — a unity of soul-soothing music and Q-Tip's distinctive presence as the everyman poet with a touch of street swagger.